Your First Open House: A First-Time Buyer's Guide to Making the Most of Your Visit

 What I've noticed is that first-time buyers often feel like they're supposed to just know how to evaluate a home.
 Here's the truth: even seasoned homeowners started exactly where you are.
 That's why I'm pulling back the curtain and sharing my insider's perspective on exactly what to look for, which questions to ask, and most importantly - how to feel confident during your visit.

-Let me start with the basics: When you arrive, you'll most likely be asked to remove your shoes, you will also be asked to sign in and whether you're working with an agent.
+Let me start with the basics: When you arrive, you'll most likely be asked to remove your shoes, you will certainly be asked to sign in and whether you're working with an agent.
 This isn't a sales tactic - it's about security and professional courtesy.

 If you have an agent, great!
 Share their name.
 If you don't, that's completely fine too - just be honest.
-We ask because Realtors follow a strict code of ethics that requires us to respect existing agent-client relationships.
+We ask because Realtors follow a strict code of ethics that requires us to respect existing broker-client relationships.
 Plus, that sign-in sheet helps keep track of who's in the home for security purposes.
 Consider it like signing into a visitor log at any business - it's standard practice and helps keep everyone safe.

 Here's What Experienced Buyers Always Check (And Why You Should Too):